 Consequences of Not Filing Annual Return

-The financial statements and annual returns of a company must be filed on time with the MCA each year.
-As per Companies Act, 2013, non-filing of annual return is an offence.
+ROC returns are financial statements, and annual returns of a company must be filed on time to the registrar of companies with the MCA each year.
+As per Companies Act, 2013, non-filing of ROC is an offence.
 Hence, it is indispensable for a company to file the annual return with the MCA within 60 days of the Annual General Meeting and within 30 days for a Financial Statement.
-In this article, we look at the various consequences and the penalties for not filing annual return of a company.
+In this article, we look at the various consequences and the penalties for not filing ROC.

 Consequences of Default – For Company